UESF Health & Welfare Fund

-Applications are accepted on a rolling basis starting on September 1, 2017.
+Applications are accepted on a rolling basis starting on October – December 2019 (deadline is December 31st).
 Applicants may apply for up to $750.00.
 Paraprofessionals and substitutes must pay a $6.00 application fee.
 (Note: Certificated members do not need to pay an application fee because 50¢ of their dues goes into the Health and Welfare fund every month.)

 Scatena Fund for Members in Need

 The Scatena Memorial Fund was established as a trust with the Bank of America in 1925 in order to provide grants to San Francisco active and retired teachers and paras who are in extreme financial need.
 No longer accepting applications.

 The CFT offers the Raoul Teilhet Scholarships for dependents of UESF members graduating high school or in college ($3,000 for four-year courses and $1,000 for two-year courses).
 High School student applications are due in early January.
 Applications for continuing college students are typically due July 1st.